fclaerho/buildstack/README.md

   * `package[:<id>]` package code [in the specified format]
   * `publish[:<id>]` publish package [to the specified repository]
   * `[un]install[:<id>]` [un]install locally [or [un]provision inventory]
-  * `release[:<id>] [-m]` bump project version, commit and tag

 Why, oh why?
 ------------

 The target audience is _SQA engineering_, _build engineering_ and _development_ folks
+who are all dealing with the same problem: how to quickly build (or run test, or install it…) a project which is using a build stack you're not familiar with?
-and here's the main use case: check out any repository and build it.
+By using **Build**, check out any repository and build it.
 No question asked.
-No need to lookup documentation if you're in a hurry or not interested into build details.
+No need to lookup documentation.

 	$ git pull $GITSERVER/$MYREPO.git
 	$ cd $MYREPO
 	$ build clean compile package install

-Being able to test and release your code in one step is also handy:

-	$ build test clean:all release:patch -m "fix bug foobar"

 Extra Features
 --------------

+  * **Build** behavior can be customized through _profiles_, see advanced configuration below.
-  * Can instantiate configuration file templates, run `build init help` for the list of supported tools.
+  * For any build stack, use `build setup <toolid> <vars>…` to instantiate a minimal build manifest. run `build setup help` for the list of supported tools.
   * **Autotools**:
     * better `clean` (remove lingering generated files)
   * **Setuptools**: